 Printed by Triumph Productions; published by Public Art Fund, Inc.

-Gift of Thea Westreich and Ethan Wagner
+Whitney Museum of American Art, New York; gift of Thea Westreich and Ethan Wagner

 Rights and reproductions

 © The Felix Gonzalez-Torres Foundation, Courtesy of Andrea Rosen Gallery, New York